calebrwalk5/FidiGUI/README.md

 # FidiGUI beta 0.1
 A DALL-E fork.
 Fidi generates images from text using AI.
-This is the graphical version of Fidi.<br>
+This is the graphical version of Fidi<br>
 ### How to use
 Run `INSTALL.bat`<br>
 Run `main.py` as **admin** and enter your options in the textbox<br>
+### Prerequisites
+You must be running a 64 bit machine with python 3.1 or higher installed<br>
 ### Contributing
 Feel free to fork this repository for a pull request or open an issue :)<br>
 ### Thank you